standage/dept/README.md

 ### Overview

-The application of high-thoughput sequencing technologies to cDNA samples has revolutionized the way gene expression is measured.
+The application of high-throughput sequencing technologies to cDNA samples has revolutionized the way gene expression is measured.
 However, despite exciting advances in technology, algorithms, and statistical models, differential expression analysis remains a significant challenge.
 Try 3 different DE analysis